 - Italian Sausage – Mild or Hot, as you like

-- Canned Tomatoes - Whole or Diced
+- Canned Tomatoes – Whole or diced.
+Be sure to drain off the thin liquid before using.

 - Sun-Dried Tomatoes – not required for a delicious dish, but they really up the tomato flavour!